MindscapeHQ/raygun4php/README.md

 ## Installation

+Firstly, ensure that **curl** is installed and enabled in your server's php.ini file.

 ### With Composer

 Composer is a package management tool for PHP which automatically fetches dependencies and also supports autoloading - this is a low-impact way to get Raygun4php into your site.